harveyt/moysetutoring/content/post/alex.md

 weight: 60
 ---

-**With thanks to Tarea**
+##  With thanks to Tarea

 Alex closes her laptop with a groan.
 Her Eng Lit 201 essay is just not coming together and it’s getting late.
-She should get herself home, but there is just time to drop into Scott’s Pantry for a cup of tea and a chip butty.
+She should get herself home, but there is just time to drop into Scott’s Pantry for a cup of tea and a chip butty[1].
 She is in need of comfort food, and nothing beats a chip butty on a damp autumn evening.
-It’s been a long shift at the university library and she is still no further forward with her research paper: Choose two characters from Shakespeare’s tragedies and provide an argument on how they might represent his personal views on a topic.
-All very well for you to ask, Professor Jackson, but not so easy to answer.
+It’s been a long shift at the university library and she is still no further forward with her research paper: *Choose two characters from Shakespeare<span dir="rtl">’</span>s tragedies and provide an argument on how they might represent his personal views on a topic.* All very well for you to ask, Professor Jackson, but not so easy to answer.
 As far as Alex can tell, everything there ever was to write about Shakespeare’s tragic characters has already been written.
 Ad nauseam.
 Her first problem has been choosing two characters: writing about Othello and Hamlet would seem a sensible choice, but that has been trotted out so many times that she fears her professor’s eyes would glaze over at the very mention of their names.
-She has considered Rosencrantz and Guildenstern, but that seems like a cop-out given they always come as a double-act, and don’t add much to the tragedy --- apart from getting themselves killed, of course.
+She has considered Rosencrantz and Guildenstern, but that seems like a cop-out given they always come as a double-act, and don’t add much to the tragedy –– apart from getting themselves killed, of course.
 What was Shakespeare’s view on treacherous friends?
 Heaven knows.
 At this rate, Alex reckons, she’s going to end up with Queen Mab and the brindled cat.
 “Huh.
 That’s not a bad idea”, she says to herself.
 Well, maybe not.
 Her second problem has been ploughing through shedloads of books and papers to come up with an interesting angle that she can work; this evening she has slogged her way through a veritable tower of material but is still not making progress.
 “Ah, me.”
 She says in her best Juliet voice.

 As the closing buzzer sounds, she returns the books to the trolley, shoves her laptop into her bag and makes her way out of the stacks.
 It is raining when she gets outside, and the wind tunnel that is the regular feature of the gap between the library and the Arts Tower swiftly turns her umbrella inside-out.
 Alex wrestles it back into shape before stuffing it into her bag with everything else.
-It’s always raining in Sheffield, so no news there - the joke being that if it’s not raining it's snowing.
+It<span dir="rtl">’</span>s always raining in Sheffield, so no news there - the joke being that if it<span dir="rtl">’</span>s not raining it's snowing.
 She puts up the hood of her duffle coat and makes her way across the campus.
 The duffle coat had been her mum’s idea: “It will keep you as warm as toast, Alexandra,” she had pronounced as Alex tried it on.
 Alex glances at her reflection in the windows of the Co-Op, weighing up whether she looks more like Paddington Bear or a World War II sea dog.
 Paddington wins out.
 But, she has to admit, her mother was right (as ever!) and her trusty duffle keeps out most of what Sheffield’s weather throws at her.
 She thinks about catching the bus, but decides to walk to clear her head, and besides, the rain seems to be trailing off.

 There is little traffic around as Alex dawdles along Clarkehouse Road, chip butty in one hand and paper cup of tea in the other.
-She’s happy to let her mind wander and see if she can get some inspiration for her essay.
-She has a week or so before it is due, but she’s frustrated with her lack of progress.
+She<span dir="rtl">’</span>s happy to let her mind wander and see if she can get some inspiration for her essay.
+She has a week or so before it is due, but she<span dir="rtl">’</span>s frustrated with her lack of progress.
 She’s in no particular rush to get home: her landlady is out tonight, so the house will be empty.
 She likes living with Victoria since their relationship is warm but not too chummy.
 They both prefer to keep themselves to themselves, and respect each others’ space.
 Alex has to work hard in her vacations to afford the rent, but it’s well worth it: she has a large attic room with its own bathroom and a separate study area where she has a microwave and a hotel-sized fridge for her own bits and bobs.
 The house is a handsome Edwardian semi on a quiet tree-lined street.
 Victoria had worked as a professor of anthropology until she retired a few years back; she and her husband had divorced years ago and her children have long since flown the nest.
 Alex provides Victoria with both a much-valued company and much-appreciated income to keep her ticking over.
-Into the bargain, Victoria is a mentor as well as a landlady, generous enough to read Alex’s papers and make comments and suggestions.
+Into the bargain, Victoria is a mentor as well as a landlady, generous enough to read Alex<span dir="rtl">’</span>s papers and make comments and suggestions.
 Victoria is out with her latest beau tonight.
 Victoria seems to have had a procession of well-heeled and well-mannered suitors over the past few months.
 Alex has had to admit a grudging admiration for Victoria’s ability to attract men even in her late 60s, especially since her own love-life has been dead in the water since - well, since forever.
 But then, “Cupid. is a knavish lad, thus to make females mad”, Alex quotes to herself.
 “Thanks for that gem, Puck, so encouraging.”
 She frowns, and crosses the road towards the house.
 It’s quiet now.
-Alex checks her
+Alex checks her phone: 9:32.
-phone: 9:32.

 As she walks up the path towards her front door, Alex has a strange someone-walking-over-your-grave moment.
 The house is dark, apart from a light in the hallway that Victoria leaves on in the evening.